3 days in Stockholm is an ideal amount of time to see this fascinating city.

 The first thing you should consider when you visit Stockholm is how much you’re willing to pay.
 If you plan on staying in a hostel, the cost will be much less than if you want a room in a hotel.

 One option is to stay outside of the centre where prices are lower.
 This is what we did.
-We had to get the metro into the centre, but it was a short trip into the city centre.
-Accommodation will be a big expense, saving money by staying outside of the city centre is a good idea if you’re on a budget!
+We had to get the metro into the centre, but it was a short trip into Stockholm city centre.

 I’ve included it and several hostels you should consider staying at during your trip to Stockholm in the table below.